What Are Internal Links?

 These links use descriptive anchor texts to describe the page being linked to.
 For example, take a look at the internal link shown in the image below:

-Based on the anchor text used, clicking the link will take users to a resource explaining and enumerating the different varieties of internal links.
+Based on the anchor text used, clicking the link will take users to a resource explaining and enumerating the different internal link types.

 Here is what the HTML source code looks like for the internal link: